Case Studies

 (Feature users / Total users) * 100 = %

-But more than that, you can drive mobile app user engagement with these 7 strategies:
+You can drive mobile app user engagement by leveraging these 7 specific strategies:

 7 ways to increase mobile app user engagement